Statistical hyperbolicity in Teichm\"uller space: Statistical hyperbolicity

 We now let $t=2\sigma r$.
 Since $\thickfrac_\epsilon[x,y_{2\sigma r}]\geq \theta=\nicefrac{3}{4}$, it follows that the interval $I_r = [y_{\sigma r},y_{2\sigma r}]$ satisfies $\thickfrac_\epsilon I_r\geq \nicefrac{1}{2} = \theta'$ for all large $r$.
 We also have $\len(I_r) = \sigma r\geq L$ when $r$ is large, and $\sigma<\nicefrac 13$ ensures $I_r\subset [x,y]$.
 Since $I_r \cap \Nbhd_C([x,z])=\emptyset$, as noted above, Theorem~\ref{thm:partiallyThickIntervalsAreClose} now implies that $I_r \cap \Nbhd_C([y,z])\neq\emptyset.$ Therefore $[y,z]$ contains a point in the ball $\Ball{2\sigma r+C}{x}$, and so we conclude that

 for all $(y,z)\in E_r$.
 Putting the above estimates together, we find that

 Since $\delta$ and $\sigma$ can be chosen arbitrarily small, the result follows. \end{proof}

-\begin{rem} One could give an alternate proof of Theorem~\ref{thm:balls} that does not rely on Theorem~\ref{thm:partiallyThickIntervalsAreClose}, but rather on Rafi's Theorem~\ref{thm:RafiThinTriangles}, which reaches the same conclusion under the stronger hypothesis that the interval $I$ lies entirely in the $\epsilon$--thick part.
-That is: as we show in \S\ref{s:thick-stat}, a sufficiently long geodesic has a totally thick subinterval of definite length with arbitrarily high probability.
-(This holds in spite of the fact that the probability of such a subinterval occurring at any specified time is small).
-However, Theorem~\ref{thm:partiallyThickIntervalsAreClose} generalizes Theorem~\ref{thm:RafiThinTriangles} and thus may have further applications in the future. \end{rem}
+\begin{rem} One could give an alternate proof of Theorem~\ref{thm:balls} that does not rely on Theorem~\ref{thm:partiallyThickIntervalsAreClose}, but rather combines Rafi's Theorem~\ref{thm:RafiThinTriangles} with our Theorem~\ref{thm:interval}, which strengthens property (P1) to show that with high probability a sufficiently long geodesic has a totally thick subinterval of definite length.
+(This holds despite the fact that the probability of such a subinterval occurring at any specified time is small). \end{rem}

 We similarly obtain Theorem~\ref{thm:spheres}: \begin{theorem:spheres} For every point $x\in \T(S)$ and either family $\{\mu_r\}$ of standard visual measures $\mu_r =\vis_r(\vismeas)$ or $\vis_r(s_x)$ on the spheres $\Sph{r}{x}$, we have